Vyral/mcpherson-sisters/_posts/2021-08-17-come-see-us-at-our-10th-annual-kels-crew-benefit.md

 ---
 layout: post
-title: Come See Us at Our 10th Annual Kell’s Crew Benefit
+title: Come See Us at Our 10th Annual Kel’s Crew Benefit
 date: 2021-08-17 07:00:00
 tags:
   - Real Estate
-excerpt: Here’s what you need to know about our upcoming Kell’s Crew Benefit.
+excerpt: Here’s what you need to know about our upcoming Kel’s Crew Benefit.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Meaghan+McPherson/2021/Come+See+Us+at+Our+10th+Annual+Kell%E2%80%99s+Crew+Benefit.mp4
 pullquote: >-